-Written by Vassar College CTU fellow, Grace Roebuck
+Written by Vassar College CTF fellow, Grace Roebuck

 On February 26th, an audience made up of both Vassar students and Poughkeepsie community members, convened in Rockefeller Hall at Vassar College for a talk on child marriage and human trafficking.